Operation of the Animal Shelter

 Click on one of the links below for detailed information.

 Animal Control Officers enforce NYS laws and City of Rochester ordinances related to animal control.
 The City of Rochester's Code Chapter 31 contains ordinances pertaining to dogs.
 Chapter 30 addresses animal regulations for all other companion animals.
-Animal Control Officers have authority to issue citations for any relevant violations that are supported by substantial evidence.
+Animal Control Officers have authority to investigate complaints and issue citations for any relevant violations that are supported by substantial evidence.
 Citizens may document complaints on supporting depositions to aid in enforcement when Animal Control Officers are not present to observe such violations.
 The deposition instructions must be followed carefully to ensure appropriate and timely enforcement.
-These third party depositions are particularly helpful in addressing barking complaints.

 Pet Adoption Services